 Starting out as a research biologist, Susi left the laboratory 35 years ago to work in film and television.
 She specialised in education and international development, working in production, direction, writing, camerawork and editing.
 Training and mentoring was often part of productions, and sometimes a job in itself.
 Coming back to her roots as a scientist, she’s now working on art/science exhibition work and as a Carbon Literacy Trainer.

 Susi spent 12 years making educational programmes for Channel 4 Schools, then 5 more making programmes for ‘Teachers’ TV’.
-Freelance contracts interleaved with work on a range of other projects; BBC documentaries in Nepal and Pakistan, Channel 5 children’s programmes in India and Jordan, public information films in Papua New Guinea and Kenya, helping teenagers make films in the Arctic, website films with British Universities and training videos for an international FAO initiative.
+Freelance contracts interleaved with work on a range of other projects; camera on BBC documentaries in Nepal and Pakistan, p/d on Channel 5 children’s programmes in India and Jordan, public information films in Papua New Guinea and Kenya, helping teenagers make films in the Arctic, website films with British Universities and training videos for an international FAO initiative.

 Susi often works alongside her photographer husband Crispin Hughes – primarily on creative projects for art galleries and museums, but also on paid commissions and training work (including UK, Nepal, Kenya, Ethiopia, Romania and India).